 - a.
-No special event sign permit shall be issued for more then 30 consecutive days. - b.
-No individual operation, site, development, parcel, business, or group of business may obtain more then two(2) special event sign permits per year. - c.
+No special event sign permit shall be issued for more than 30-60 consecutive days. - b.
+No individual operation, site, development, parcel, business, or group of business may obtain more than two(2) 60-day or four(4) 30 day special event sign permits per year. - c.
 Application for special event sign permit shall include a site plan/sketch, description of event, type and location of the proposed signage, duration of the event, set-up and break-down dates, and a letter of authorization from the property owner. - d.
-Signs erected and maintained pursuant to and in discharge of any governmental function, including emergency and road services, shall not require a special event permit.
+Signs erected and maintained pursuant to and in discharge of any governmental function, including emergency and road services, shall not require a special event permit. - e.
+Special event signs shall not be combined with existing commercial flags or banners in order to increase allowable signage on property.

-j.
-Billboards.
+H. Billboards.
 Billboards are permitted on the A1A Corridor as provided for in Ordinance 2002-29, which is known as the "Nassau County Billboard Ordinance".

-k.
+mk.
 For properties within the Commercial Highway Tourist (CHT) zoning district lying 300 feet west of the western ramps of I-95 and 3,000 feet east of the centerline of I-95, digital signs are permitted but may change not more than once every 24 hours.
 Motion, movement, and flashing of digital signs is prohibited.